Interlake-Saints/the-late-and-great/_posts/2022-11-15-cheryl-suzanne-anderson.md

 S﻿he is survived by her mother, Edna Anderson, and her son, Brandon Anderson, who both live in Lacey.
 She was preceded in death by her father, John Anderson.

-Her friends miss Cheryl and still think about her every day.
+C﻿heryl's friends miss her and still think about her every day.